TsunomakiUnieles/Projet-AP2-2021/README.md

 ## Note for my juniors

 I highly discourage you from plagiarizing this project as it is intellectual dishonesty to turn in work that is not yours.
-The source is public and if they find you (and they will), you will FAIL the class.
+The source is public and if they find you, you will FAIL the class.